zenaro147/NeoGB-Printer/README.md

 ```

 ## Powering the beast
-Any 5 Volts source available will do the job as the device consumes less than 1 W: powerbank with USB cable, Lithium battery with charger circuit, regular AA batteries with 5 volts regulator like the DD1205UA, etc.
+Any 5 Volts source available will do the job as the device consumes less than 1 W: powerbank with USB cable, mobile phone with OTG cable, lithium battery with charger circuit, regular AA batteries with 5 volts regulator like the DD1205UA, etc.

 # Builds Showcases: